 And the Senator now saying to ensure 9 justices by constitutional amendment?
 In 2016, he appeared content with 8 so long as a Democrat was President.
 Partisan whim gave us the Court’s current majority.

-First, about one justice per circuit, it’s an outdated idea.
+One justice per circuit is an outdated idea.
 Circuit riding ended over a century ago.
-Second, history is clear on election year SCOTUS nominees.
+And history is clear on election year SCOTUS nominees.
 When the Senate and President are divided, confirmation is rare.
 When they’re united, it’s the norm.
 Republicans followed precedent.
-They also fulfilled a campaign promise to confirm only principled constitutionalists.
+They also fulfilled a campaign promise to confirm principled constitutionalists.

-Besides, the war on judicial nomination norms has been led by Democrats.
+Democrats have led the war on nomination norms.
 The ideological blockade of Bork.
-The high-tech lynching of Thomas (in 1991, not 2023).
+The high-tech lynching of Thomas (recently rebooted).
 Nuking the filibuster for lower court nominees.
 Ambushing Kavanaugh.
 Packing the Court would be just the latest escalation.

 Fundamental rights aren’t decided by popular vote.
-Nor are they discovered by judges following a progressive political agenda.
+Nor, by the way, are they discovered by judges following a progressive political agenda.
 They are enshrined in the Constitution.
 Applying that document as originally understood and reversing rulings that don’t is the duty of the Court, a responsibility long entrusted to nine justices.

 restore its legitimacy,Democratic Congress members and progressive advocacy groups said the Court is politicized, unprincipled, and corrupt: